 Click to enlarge

-As the second-largest of the district's plants, Rinconada can treat and deliver up to 80 million gallons of water each day for retailers who supply residential and commercial users in the west valley, including the cities of Santa Clara, Campbell, Sunnyvale, Cupertino, Mountain View and Los Altos and the towns of Los Gatos and Los Altos Hills.
+The Rinconada Water Treatment Plant is the second-largest of the Santa Clara Valley Water District's plants.
+Completed in 1967 by the Santa Clara County Flood Control and Water Conservation District - the precursor to today's water district - the plant can treat and deliver up to 80 million gallons of water each day for retailers who supply residential and commercial users in the West Valley, including the cities of Santa Clara, Campbell, Sunnyvale, Cupertino, Mountain View and Los Altos and the towns of Los Gatos and Los Altos Hills.

 Rinconada draws water from the South Bay Aqueduct (SBA) and the San Luis Reservoir.
 The San Luis Reservoir is a key component of the federal Central Valley Project while the SBA is a key component of the State Water Project system.
 Water from the Sacramento-San Joaquin Delta pumps into the Delta-Mendota Canal and then into the San Luis Reservoir.
 The water district is one of many users that draw water from this reservoir.
 The water district's local Anderson and Calero reservoirs can also supply the plant.